 John Walsh has served as United States Attorney for Colorado since August 2010, after nomination by President Barack Obama and unanimous confirmation by the United States Senate.
-In January 2011, he was named by Attorney General Eric Holder to the Attorney General’s Advisory Committee to represent the U.S. Attorneys Offices located within the jurisdiction of the U.S. Court of Appeals for the Tenth Circuit.
+From 2011 to 2013 he served on the Attorney General’s Advisory Committee (AGAC).
 In January 2012, he was named by the Attorney General to serve as one of five national co-chairs of the Attorney General’s Residential Mortgage-Backed Securities (“RMBS”) Fraud Working Group.
+Walsh is also co-chair of the AGAC’s White Collar/Fraud committee.

 Prior to becoming U.S. Attorney, Walsh was listed for many years in Best Lawyers in America, Chambers USA 2010, and Colorado Super Lawyers, among other professional honors.
 Walsh lives in Denver with his wife Lisa Christian and their three children.